1704 Home Story Menu Meet the 5 Cultures People Artifacts Maps Timeline Voices & Songs Explanations

 The French explorer Samuel de Champlain mapped much of northeastern North America.

-Sculpture: Deerfield Bell
+sculpture Sculpture: Deerfield Bell

 2003